-The Town's 200,000 gallon Powell Street elevated water storage tank is over 35 years old.
+The Town owns three elevated water storage tanks.
+The 200,000 gallon Powell Street tank is over 35 years old.
 In 2007, the Town also took ownership of an aging and relocated 100,000 gallon tank located on Wexford Drive.
-Consideration needs to be given to rehabilitating these two structures as part of the ongoing process to maintain utility infrastructure and an assessment is underway to prioritize the needs.
-The Comet Drive elevated tank has a 300,000 gallon capacity.
+Consideration needs to be given to rehabilitating these two structures as part of the ongoing process to maintain utility infrastructure and an assessment has been completed to prioritize the needs.
+The Comet Drive tank has a 300,000 gallon capacity.
 It was repainted in 2009, and is in very good condition.
-The draft report on the Water Distribution System provided by the Town engineers in 2007, indicates that approximately 600,000 gallons of additional elevated water storage is desirable in the near term to maintain an adequate supply and pressure of water for drinking and fire control; even larger volumes will be needed as the Town grows.
+The draft report on the Water Distribution System provided by the Town engineers in 2007 indicates that approximately 600,000 gallons of additional elevated water storage is desirable in the near term to maintain an adequate supply and pressure of water for drinking and fire control; even larger volumes will be needed as the Town grows.
 During 2010, the Town contracted with the County to obtain a one acre site at the eastern edge of Town for construction of this additional storage capacity.
 These needs warrant the Town's additional financial appropriations and will impact future capital expenditures.